Last Updated on 22 June 2024 by Cycloscope

 Windhoek

-Windhoek is a very nice town, yhou’ll probably spend at least a day here checking all the boxes on your road trip packing list.
+Windhoek is a very nice town, you’ll probably spend at least a day here checking all the boxes on your road trip packing list.
 It is quite small, you can take a walk in the city center in a couple of hours.
 It is the perfect place to stock food and drinks you might need during your Namibia road trip, there are several malls with everything you can think of.

 In Windhoek, you have to try at least one of the very good restaurants.
-Probably the most famous is Joe’s Beerhouse, which opened in 1991 and become an icon of the city.
+Probably the most famous is Joe’s Beerhouse, which opened in 1991 and became an icon of the city.
 If you want to try some authentic game meat, they offer a huge variety of choices including crocodile, zebra, kudu, and springbok.
 They also make burgers, and pizzas and they have a vegetarian menu.
 On the cultural side, we suggest visiting:

 Spreetshoogte Pass, Solitaire and Sossus Oasis Campsite